Kanban Board vs Gantt Chart: Pros and Cons

 You’ll notice that, in this example, we also have a milestone: an immovable task or deadline that marks a significant point in the project.
 Milestones are a crucial part of great Gantt charts, because you’ll often organize work around them.

 However, this is a fairly simple set of data to really show the power of a Gantt chart.
 They shine the brightest when you have very large, complex projects with many inter-connected and overlapping tasks, especially when you have a large team.
+While Gantts are more of a Waterfall method, showing progress in a linear fashion, even some Agile teams can use Gantt charts.

 A better example than the three person team out to ruin Regina George’s life is something like the Rebel Alliance’s project to destroy the Death Star.